rockyhuiop/CENG3430-AirFighter/README.md

 # CENG3430-AirFighter
- 2 Players Airplane Battle Arcadegame on Zynq
+ 2 Players Airplane Battle Arcade game on Zynq

  using FPGA Zedboard to output VGA signal to display on 1024*600 monitor